-A reference frame for a space [that is, for a physical space, a space-time, or an abstract space] is a standard point of view or a perspective that is usually intended to be usable for making quantitative measurements and judgments about any place in the space and the phenomena that take place there.
-To be suited for this purpose, a reference frame usually needs to be specified by (or augmented by [since the literature is ambiguous on this issue] ) choosing a coordinate system and fixing it to some specific events such as the event at the origin, and events that fix the direction of the coordinate axes.
+A reference frame for a space [whether it is a physical space, a space-time, or an abstract mathematical space] is a standard point of view or a perspective that is usually intended to be usable for making quantitative measurements and judgments about any place in the space and the phenomena that take place there.
+To be suited for this purpose, a reference frame usually needs to be specified by (or augmented by [since the literature is ambiguous on this issue] ) choosing a coordinate system and fixing it to some specific event (such as the event at the origin of the coordinate system), and fixing its orientation, its direction.

 There are usually an infinite number of legitimate choices one can make for the reference frame, but choosing a good reference frame can make a situation much easier to describe.
 If you are trying to describe the motion of a car down a straight highway, you would not want to choose a reference frame that is fixed to a spinning carousel.
 Instead, choose a reference frame fixed to the highway or else fixed to the car.
 The reference frame attached to the carousel would not be incorrect, just very inconvenient.

-A reference frame for space is often specified by selecting a solid object that doesn’t change its size and by saying that the reference frame is fixed to the object—which is equivalent to saying the object is stationary.
+A reference frame for space is often specified by selecting a solid object that does not normally change its size and by saying that the reference frame is fixed to the object—which is equivalent to saying the object is stationary.
 We might select a reference frame fixed to the Rock of Gibraltar.
 Another object is said to be at rest in this reference frame if it remains at a constant distance in a fixed direction from the Rock of Gibraltar.
-For example, your house is at rest in a reference frame fixed to the Rock of Gibraltar [not counting your house's vibrating when a truck drives by, nor the house's speed due to plate tectonics].
+For example, your house is at rest in this reference frame [not counting your house's vibrating when a truck drives by].
 When we say the Sun rose this morning, we are implicitly choosing a reference frame fixed to the Earth’s surface.
 The Sun is not at rest in this reference frame, but the Earth is.

 Physicists distinguish the past from the absolute past.
-The absolute past is a frame-independent notion, but merely being in the past is not.
-Event x is in the absolute past of event y if and only if (abbreviated "iff") x happens before y.
-Event x is in the absolute past of event y iff, in all frames of reference, x is earlier than y.
-What follows from this definition is that x is in the absolute past of y iff x could have causally influenced y iff an unhindered light beam from x could have reached y.
+Being in the absolute past is a frame-independent notion, but merely being in the past is not.
+Event x is in the past of event y if and only if (abbreviated "iff") x happens before y.
+Event x is in the absolute past of event y iff, in all frames of reference, x happens before y.
+It follows from this definition that x is in the absolute past of y iff x could have causally influenced y iff an unhindered light beam from x could have reached y.
 If in some frame the events x and y are simultaneous, then there is another frame in which x is in the past of y, but there is no frame in which x is in the absolute past of y.
 Ditto for the absolute future.

-The fact that physical spacetime has curvature implies that no single rigid (or Cartesian) coordinate system is capable of covering the entire spacetime.
-To cover all of spacetime in that case, we must make do with covering different regions of spacetime with different coordinate patches that are “knitted together” where one patch meets another.
-No single Cartesian coordinate system can cover the surface of a sphere without creating a singularity, but the sphere can be covered by patching together coordinate systems.
-Nevertheless if we can be satisfied with non-rigid curvilinear coordinates, then any curved spacetime (that does not have two disconnected parts) can be covered with a global four-dimensional coordinate system in which every point is uniquely identified with a set of four numbers in a continuous way.
-That is, we use a curved coordinate system on curved spacetime.
+The fact that physical spacetime has curvature implies that no single rectilinear coordinate system is capable of spanning the entire spacetime.
+To cover all of spacetime in that case, we must make do with covering different regions of spacetime with different coordinate patches (called charts) that are “knitted together” where one patch meets another.
+No single Cartesian coordinate system can cover the surface of a sphere without creating a singularity, but the sphere can be covered by patching together multiple coordinate systems.
+Nevertheless if we can be satisfied with non-rigid or curvilinear coordinates, then any curved spacetime (that does not have two disconnected parts) can be covered with a single, global coordinate system in which every point is uniquely identified with a set of four numbers in a continuous way.
+That is, we can use a curved coordinate system on curved spacetime.

-Inertial frames are very special reference frames; see below.
+Inertial frames are very special reference frames; see Section 4.

 4. What Is an Inertial Frame?

 Suppose you've pre-selected your frame.
 How do you tell whether it is an inertial frame?
-The answer is that you check its laws of motion; you check that objects accelerate only when acted on by external forces.
-If no forces are present, then a moving object moves in a straight line.
-It doesn't curve; it coasts.
-And it travels equal distances in equal amounts of time.
+The answer is that you check its laws of motion; you check that physical objects accelerate only when acted on by external forces, that objects travel equal distances in equal amounts of time, and so forth.

-If there were an inertial frame, then any frame of reference moving at constant velocity relative to an inertial frame is also an inertial frame.
+If there were an inertial frame, then any frame of reference moving at constant velocity relative to that inertial frame is also an inertial frame.
 A reference frame spinning relative to an inertial frame is never an inertial frame.

 5. What Is Spacetime?

 Spacetime is believed to be a continuum in which we can define points and straight lines.
 However, these points and lines do not satisfy the principles of Euclidean geometry when gravity is present.
 Einstein showed that the presence of gravity affects geometry by warping space and time.
-Einstein's principal equation in his general theory of relativity implies that the curvature of spacetime is directly proportional to the density of mass in the spacetime.
-That is, Einstein says the structure of spacetime changes as matter moves because the gravitational field from matter actually curves spacetime.
+The gravitational field is actually manifested as the curvature of the spacetime field.
 Black holes are a sign of especially radical curvature.
-The Earth's curving of spacetime is very slight but still significant enough that it must be accounted for in clocks of the Global Positioning Satellites (GPS) along with the other time dilation effect that is caused by speed.
+The Earth's presence causes only a very slight curvature.
+Nevertheless, the curvature is significant enough that it must be accounted for in clocks of the Global Positioning Satellites (GPS) along with the other time dilation effect that is caused by speed.
 The GPS satellites are launched with their clocks adjusted so that when they reach orbit they mark time the same as Earth-based clocks do.
 Every GPS satellite carries four atomic clocks that need to be re-synchronized twice a day with a more trustworthy clock on Earth.